20+ User Journey Map Examples and Templates12 min read

 - Illustrate cross-functional relationships.

-Use Mural’s customer journey map template to have a better understanding of your target audience’s touchpoints, needs, motivations, and barriers.
+Use Mural’s customer journey map template for a better understanding of your target audience’s touchpoints, needs, motivations, and barriers.

 Here you can: